HOW TO BECOME A SUCCESSFUL REMOTE EMPLOYEE

 Working from home or in another remote environment may be new if you’re a developer or salesperson used to working out of a central office.
 The routines that you spent years establishing at company headquarters may not be all that useful when your office consists of your dining room table, with your cat meowing in the background.

 That’s why it’s essential that you set a daily schedule that works for you.
 For instance, it’s ok to take advantage of being at home by making yourself a delicious, home-cooked lunch.
-It’s not ok to spot the TV out of the corner of your eye, and decide to settle in for 3 hours of Maury Povich reruns.
+It’s not ok to spot the TV out of the corner of your eye and decide to settle in for 3 hours of Maury Povich reruns.

 To frame your time management and build out your calendar, consider posting achievable tasks within specific timeframes.
 If you have three assignments due at the start of a new work week, sort them based on how time sensitive each one is, and how labor-intensive each one is.
 If you work better when you plow through only one assignment at a time, manage your time that way.
 If you get bogged down by staring at the same project for hours at a time, splice in the other assignments for an hour within your work day, to break things up and keep you motivated.

-In short, whichever work strategies make the most sense for you, use those to map out your day so that you feel both mentally healthy, and productive.
+In short, whichever work strategies make the most sense for you, use those to map out your day so that you feel both mentally healthy and productive.

-If you’re thinking of applying for a remote job, few skills will prove more important for your chances of success than flexibility so make sure to update your resume.
+If you’re thinking of applying for a remote job, a few skills will prove more important for your chances of success than flexibility so make sure to update your resume.

 You may have spent your entire career working 9 to 5 out of an office.
-But if you start working remotely, you might find yourself working for a company that’s based on the other side of an ocean.
+But if you start working remotely, you might find yourself working for a company that’s based on the other side of the ocean.
 If that company demands that all staff members put in the same hours, the 9-to-5 schedule that in-office workers need to follow might look something like 3-11 to you.

 Being open-minded and flexible to, say, work at night can give you a leg up over other qualified applicants.
 Just make sure that if that’s the job and the workday structure you want, you take the necessary steps to make that new schedule possible.
 Some of the adjustments you may have to make could include adjusting your sleep schedule, leaning on your partner or another caregiver to help with child care if you have younger kids, and finding leisure activities during typical work hours that keep you balanced and stimulated.